NSE Symbol: | BSE Code: | ISIN: | Sector:

-Pursuant to the provisions of Section 205A (5) of the Companies Act, 1956, final dividend for the year 2004–05 and interim dividend (I) for the financial year 2006–07 amounting to Rs.1804848/–, which remained unpaid or unclaimed for a period of 7 years, has been transferred (interim dividend (II) for the financial year 2006–07 amounting to Rs.1,3,00,752/– and Rs.1,3,50,524/– respectively has been transferred by the Company to the Investors Education and Protection Fund (IEPF).
-Further final dividend for the year 2004–05 pertaining to erstwhile Femcare Pharma Limited (FEM), now merged with the Company, which remained unpaid or unclaimed for a period of 7 years, amounting Rs.
-1,07,744/– has also been transferred by the Company to IEPF.
+Pursuant to the provisions of Section 205A (5) of the Companies Act, 1956, final dividend for the year 2005–06 amounting to Rs.1684989/– and interim dividend (I) for the financial year 2006–07 amounting to Rs.1804848/–, which remained unpaid or unclaimed for a period of 7 years, has been transferred (interim dividend (II) for the financial year 2006–07 amounting to Rs.2341419/– is under process of being transferred) by the Company to the Investors' Education and Protection Fund (IEPF).
+Further final dividend for the year 2005–06 pertaining to erstwhile Femcare Pharma Limited (FEM), now merged with the Company, which remained unpaid or unclaimed for a period of 7 years, amounting to Rs.238362/– has also been transferred by the Company to IEPF.
 The due dates for transfer of unpaid dividend to IEPF for subsequent years is given in the Corporate Governance Report.
-The list of unpaid dividend is available on Company's website www. dabur.com.
-Shareholders are requested to check the said list and if any dividend due to them remains unpaid in the unpaid list (apart from the above mentioned unpaid dividend already transferred to IEPF), can approach the company for release of the unpaid dividend.
+The list of unpaid dividend upto the financial year 2012–13 is available on Company's website www. dabur.com.
+Shareholders are requested to check the said list and if any dividend due to them remains unpaid in the unpaid list (apart from the above mentioned unpaid dividend already transferred to IEPF), can approach the Company for release of the unpaid dividend.

 ABRIDGED FINANCIAL STATEMENTS

-In accordance with the SEBI Circular No. CIR/CFD/DIL/7/2011 dated 5th October 2011, the Abridged Annual Report containing salient features of the Balance Sheet and Profit & Loss Account for the Financial Year 2012–13, as prescribed in section 219(1)(b)(iv) of the Companies Act, 1956 along with statement containing salient features of the Directors' Report (including Management Discussion & Analysis and Corporate Governance Report) is being sent to all shareholders who have not registered their email address(es) for the purpose of receiving documents/ communication from the company in electronic mode.
+In accordance with the SEBI circular no. CIR/CFD/DIL/7/2011 dated 5th October 2011, the abridged Annual Report containing salient features of the Balance Sheet and Profit & Loss Account for the financial year 2013–14, as prescribed in section 219(1)(b)(iv) of the Companies Act, 1956 along with statement containing salient features of the Directors' Report (including Management Discussion & Analysis and Corporate Governance Report) is being sent to all shareholders who have not registered their email address(es) for the purpose of receiving documents/ communication from the company in electronic mode.

-Full version of the Annual Report 2012–13 containing complete Balance sheet, Statement of Profit & Loss Account, other statements and notes thereto prepared as per the requirements of Schedule VI to the Companies Act, 1956, Directors Report (including Management Discussion and Analysis, Corporate Governance Report and Business Responsibility Report) are being sent via email to all shareholders who have provided their email address(es).
+Full version of the Annual Report 2013–14 containing complete Balance Sheet, Statement of Profit & Loss Account, other statements and notes thereto prepared as per the requirements of Schedule VI to the Companies Act, 1956, Directors Report (including Management Discussion and Analysis, Corporate Governance Report, Business Responsibility Report) are being sent via email to all shareholders who have provided their email address(es).
 Full version of Annual Report 2013–14 is also available at the Company's website at www.dabur.com Please note that you will be entitled to be furnished, free of cost, the full Annual Report 2013–14, upon receipt of written request from you, as a member of the Company.

 OPERATIONS AND BUSINESS PERFORMANCE